Last updated on July 2nd, 2023 at 02:34 pm

 Previously a tow-in wave Jaws has quickly reverted back to paddle surfing with the names above leading the charge.

-Mavericks is a big wave surf spot located just outside of Pillar Point Harbor, not far from the small town of Half Moon Bay.
+Mavericks is a big wave surf spot located just outside of Pillar Point Harbor, not far from Half Moon Bay.

 Surfers like Pete Mel and Grant ‘Twiggy’ Baker were instrumental in bringing this wave into the headlights of the surfing media.